singingwolfboy/netlify-home/_posts/2016-04-19-a-step-by-step-guide-phenomic-on-netlify.md

 tags: null
 ---

-Today, we’re going to look at how to host a website built with [Phenomic](https://phenomic.io) on netlify, including setting up continuous deployment.
+Today, we’re going to look at how to host a website built with [Phenomic](https://phenomic.io) on Netlify, including setting up continuous deployment.

 Phenomic is a new static site generator built with ReactJS.
 React is a hugely popular javascript framework created in-house at Facebook.